whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/7-lowest-quality-pages.md

 The word "copied" refers to the practice of "scraping" content, or copying content from other non-affiliated websites without adding any original content or value to users (see [here](https://support.google.com/webmasters/answer/2721312) for more information on copied or scraped content).

-**Important**: We do not consider legitimately licensed or syndicated content to be "copied" (see [here](http://en.wikipedia.org/wiki/Web_syndication) for more on web syndication).
+**Important:** We do not consider legitimately licensed or syndicated content to be "copied" (see [here](http://en.wikipedia.org/wiki/Web_syndication) for more on web syndication).
 Examples of syndicated content in the U.S. include news articles by AP or Reuters.

 The **Lowest** rating is appropriate if all or almost all of the MC on the page is copied with little or no time, effort, expertise, manual curation, or added value for users.
 Such pages should be rated **Lowest**, even if the page assigns credit for the content to another source.